Organize the chaos: 5 key steps in the change management cycle

 Leaders need to be open and honest, says Perkins, and “realistic with your team that it sucks to have to make a change.”
 Then explain the undeniable forces that are requiring it.

-Perkins cautions that a lack of explanation often leads employees to believe the worst – that the change is based on ego or one person’s whim.
+Perkins cautions that a lack of explanation often leads employees to believe the worst – that the change is based on ego or the whim of one person.

 Taking the time to describe the market forces acting on team members will help them envision the possibilities for the future.
 “When you can see and feel it for yourself, that’s when the real change happens.
 And that’s when people get on board,” says Perkins.

 By the time you’ve gotten buy-in, implementation can be relatively straightforward.
-Some companies hire a change management consultant who specializes in the specific technology or corporate structure you’re moving to – they can help with the actual mechanics of implementation.
+Some companies hire a change management consultant who specializes in the specific technology or corporate structure you’re moving to and can help with the actual mechanics of implementation.

 “The most important thing you can do as a leader is walk your talk,” says Perkins.
 Implementation is about you and your champions engaging fully and visibly in the change.